cesar-douady/open-lmake/doc/src/execution.md

 Note that if such a dir is marked as `incremental`, the user already has the responsibility of handling its past history and there is no need for an additional flag.

+### mounts and chroot

+As soon as autodep feature is on:

+- Doing any kind of [`mount`](https://man7.org/linux/man-pages/man2/mount.2.html) to a directory or a file which is tracked by the autodep engine is forbidden by default.
+- Doing any [`chroot`](https://man7.org/linux/man-pages/man2/chroot.2.html) is forbidden by default.

+This is because open-lmake cannot track accesses as reported files will have their mounted names rather than their real underlying names.

+Setting the `mount_chroot_ok` rule attribute allow both.
+Although separately such calls cannot be reliable, doing both in a sound way can restore consistency if names are transported to a chrooted environment through bind mounts.

 ### Being a target

 A file may be a target from the begining of the job execution, or it may become a target during job execution.